 Ostriches Don’t Hide Their Heads in the Sand

-The Ostrich also has extremely good eye sight and hearing.
+The ostrich also has extremely good eyesight and hearing.
 Because of this, they are generally able to perceive predators before the predator sees them.
-So what they will do when they observe a predator is lie down on the ground and put their body as close to the ground as possible and wait.
-Often, given they tend to live in very hot savannas in Africa, the heat haze, combined with how low they are to the ground, will make them appear just a mound of dirt in the distance to predators.
-If this fails to work and the predator approaches, the Ostrich will stand up and take off running.
+What they will do when they observe a predator is press their bodies as close to the ground as possible and wait.
+Given that they tend to live in very hot savannas in Africa, the heat haze, combined with how low they are to the ground, will make them appear just a mound of dirt in the distance to many predators.
+If this fails to work and the predator approaches, the ostrich will usually stand up and take off running.

-The myth that they stick their heads in the sand primarily comes from this first line of defense where they lie down; from a distance, when an ostrich lies down, it appears as if its head disappears in the sand, even though it is really just lying down to see if the predator will pass by so that it won’t have to expend the energy of trying to outrun it.
+The myth that ostriches stick their heads in the sand primarily comes from this first line of defense.
+From a distance, lying down in this fashion makes them appear as if their heads disappear in the sand, even though what they are actually doing is lying down to see if the predator will pass them by so they won’t have to expend the energy in trying to outrun it.

 - Ostriches in the African Savannah and desert lands get most of their water from the plants they eat.

 - A full grown ostrich’s legs can cover 10 to 16 feet in a single stride

 - Ostriches typically live in small herds, with one alpha male and alpha female, along with other females and occasionally lesser males.
 All of the group’s hens put their eggs in the alpha female’s nest, but with the dominant hen’s eggs given better position.

 - Ostriches prefer to eat plants and roots, but given their harsh natural habitat, will also occasionally eat insects, lizards, or any other creature it can find.
 They also will occasionally eat sand, which helps them digest the food they eat.

 - Ostriches will generally live 30 or 40 years in the wild, growing up to 9 feet tall and weighing 220 to 350 pounds.